 David L. Deen is now retired from all employment effective January 2019.
 He served in the Vermont House of Representatives from 1991 to 2019 in various leadership positions, including as vice-chair of Ways and Means, and chair of both Fish and Wildlife and Fish, Wildlife, and Water Resources.
 He was elected 10 times by the Democratic Caucus to serve as the at-large member of the House Rules Committee.
 From 1998 to 2017, he served as river steward for the Upper Connecticut River Watershed, and worked for the Connecticut River Watershed Council.
 The river steward is responsible for public education and advocacy concerning issues affecting the river in both Vermont and New Hampshire.
 From 1989 to 2017, he served on the Vermont Connecticut River Watershed Advisory Commission.
 As the commission’s founding chair of the, he worked closely with the counterpart New Hampshire Commission to create the Connecticut River Joint Commissions.
 From 1983 to 2010, he owned and operated the Strictly Trout Flyfishing Guide Service, “because of my love of the out of doors and fishing.”
 At that time, it was the oldest professional flyfishing guide service in Vermont.
 He also served in the Vermont State Senate, becoming the first Democratic state senator from Windham County, and served as clerk for both the Education and Natural Resources and Energy committees.

 Joshua Faulkner is a research assistant professor for the University of Vermont (UVM), where he coordinates the Farming and Climate Change Program in the UVM Extension Center for Sustainable Agriculture.
 He does applied research and outreach on soil, water, and nutrient-related issues across the state, and provides technical assistance to farmers on practices and innovative solutions to improve the management of these resources in the face of a changing climate.
 He has worked on conservation issues in the Chesapeake Bay, New York State, Vermont, and West Africa.
-He holds a BS from Virginia Tech and an MS and PhD from Cornell University, all in soil and water-resource engineering.
-He grew up in rural Southern West Virginia on a grass-based beef farm, and currently raises pastured pork on a small farm in Starksboro, Vt.
+He holds a Bachelor of Science from Virginia Tech and a Master of Science and Ph.D. from Cornell University, all in soil and water-resource engineering.
+He grew up in rural Southern West Virginia on a grass-based beef farm, and currently raises pastured pork on a small farm in Starksboro, Vermont.

 Gus Goodwin is the conservation coordinator for the Nature Conservancy in Vermont.
 In this role, he works at the intersection of land protection, stewardship, and conservation science.
 He is a graduate of UVM’s Field Naturalist Program, having studied the relationships between geology and biodiversity.
 Prior to joining the Vermont Conservancy, Gus worked for the Nature Conservancy in California and the Adirondacks on a wide range of projects, including botany, wildlife tracking and road ecology, and conservation planning.